varunkumardev/amitmerchant1990.github.io/_posts/2020-10-13-gracefully-installing-global-composer-libraries.md

 categories: [Composer]
 ---

 Recently, I happened to install the [Laravel Envoy](https://laravel.com/docs/8.x/envoy) library in my Linux-powered machine.
-Now, if you don't know Envoy is a task runner that can be used to define and run common tasks on your remote servers.
-You can set up tasks for your application deployment such as Git commands, artisan commands, and a lot of other CLI-based commands.
+Now, if you don't know, Envoy is a task runner that can be used to define and run common tasks on your remote (and local) servers.
+You can set up tasks for your application deployment such as Git commands, artisan commands, and a lot of other CLI-based things.

 Now, coming to the issue I faced.
 To use Envoy, you'd need to install it globally using Composer using the `global require` like so.